thass0/tatix/NOTES.md

 re-enable them manually.
 Before doing so, we also need to provide an interrupt descriptor table.

-TODO: Do I need to load extra stuff from the disk?

 TODO: Use CPUID to check long mode compatibility

 TODO: Jump at the very beginning to make sure the address is right.